Jia M. Cobb: Career

-Notable cases

-In 2008, Cobb represented Christopher Timmons.
-Timmons was charged with bringing a grenade and other weapons near the United States Capitol complex.
-Timmons claimed that he wanted to assist the police in their functions during his defense.

-In 2016, Cobb represented Briggitta Hardin, who was hired to work at the Redline sports bar in Washington, D.C.
-Chinatown in December 2010 but was fired just before its grand opening.
-Hardin sued Redline and owner Mick Dadlani, claiming her dismissal was because of the color of her skin.

-In 2021, Cobb led the filing of lawsuits against the County of Stafford, the City of Fredericksburg, the District of Columbia, and other governmental organizations.
-The suit claimed they allegedly infringing upon the First and Fourteenth Amendment rights of Black Lives Matter protesters.

 Federal judicial service

 On June 15, 2021, President Joe Biden nominated Cobb to serve as a United States district judge of the United States District Court for the District of Columbia.
-She has been nominated to the seat vacated by Judge Emmet G. Sullivan, who assumed senior status on April 3, 2021.
+She was nominated to the seat vacated by Judge Emmet G. Sullivan, who assumed senior status on April 3, 2021.
 Cobb was previously recommended for the position by House Delegate Eleanor Holmes Norton.
 On July 14, 2021, a hearing on her nomination was held before the Senate Judiciary Committee.
 On August 5, 2021, her nomination was reported out of committee a 13–9 vote.
 On October 26, 2021, the United States Senate invoked cloture on her nomination by a 51–46 vote.
 Her nomination was confirmed later that day by a 52–45 vote.
 She received her judicial commission on November 12, 2021.